SaiJitendraKalli/AzureDataFactory/readme.md

-Initialized by Azure Data Factory!
+# AzureDataFactory
+This repository is created for maintaining Azure Data Pipelines